ODR and common misconceptions on Etsy

 - Your shop has three or more orders with a case or low review since your first sale.

 - Your shop has two or more orders placed within a 60 day evaluation period (starting 90 days ago, until 30 days ago) that resulted in a case or low review.

 Customer Service Warnings should be taken very seriously.
 If you receive a warning, then Etsy expects you to improve your customer service, and they will review your shop again within 90 days.
 When you receive a second warning Etsy will review your shop for permanent suspension.
-You can keep track of your customer service performance here.

 Changed reviews and resolved cases still affect your ODR

 Several discussions in the Etsy Community is whether or not ODR is affected by a bad review that is later changed to a good review.
 You probably know that some customers change the review after you reach out to them.
 Another discussion is whether or not a case against your shop that is later resolved with the conclusion that it was not your fault, will affect ODR.
 Etsy clarifies that both scenarios will affect your ODR, because your customer experienced bad customer service somewhere in the shopping process.